-Disambiguation: BPM can stand for several things, such as Beats for Minute, Beam Propagation Method, and Sirius XM (a satellite radio channel), but this article is about its use in business process management.
-Below are several examples of concepts, methodologies and features, which have become prevalent in the business world since the introduction of BPM approaches and technology.
+Note: BPM can stand for several things, such as Beats Per Minute, Beam Propagation Method, and Sirius XM (a satellite radio channel), but in this article, the abbreviation BPM will stand for business process management, and BPMS will stand for business process management software.
+Below is a brief introduction to Genpact’s intuitive software as well as several examples of concepts, methodologies, and features which have become prevalent in the business world since the introduction of business process management technology.

 Core Concept – the Workflow

 In BPM frameworks, solutions are nearly always based on a workflow or set of workflows.
 The concept is that work in a real-time business environment should not be static, rather it should progress through a series of steps (‘a process’) in time.
-Basing a solution on sequential activities is effective in encouraging teams to reach completion of goals within a set period.
-The system encourages progression through tasks by sending the participants reminders and indications of their completion status and due date.
-Because of this, teams who use BPM solutions tend to perform faster and accomplish goals more consistently.
+Basing a solution on sequential activities is effective in encouraging teams to execute goals within a set period.
+The business process management platform encourages progression through tasks by sending the participants reminders of their tasks’ status and due date.
+Because of this, teams who use these BPMS solutions tend to perform faster and accomplish goals more consistently.

-While there are various types of workflow software, BPM software is distinguished in that it provides additional capabilities, beyond just workflow.
-These capabilities round out the BPM suite’s ability to cover a fuller business scenario.
+While there are various types of workflow software, BPM software is distinguished in that it provides a process platform with capabilities, beyond just workflow.
+These capabilities enable the suite to cover a fuller business scenario.
 They typically include:

-Here we provide a set of terms that are commonly used in relation to BPM applications:
+Here we provide a set of terms that are commonly used in relation to the software and its various applications:

-- BPMS: A Business Process Management Suite.
-A software suite which enables a business/organisation to implement BPM solutions.
+- – BPMS: A Business Process Management Suite.
+A software suite which uses a robust process platform to enable a business/organisation to implement and automate various management solutions.

-- Intelligent BPM: A Gartner concept, which describes the next generation of BPM suites.
+- – Intelligent BPM: A Gartner concept, which describes the next generation of vendor suites.
 These are suites which include intelligent features such as adaptive analytics, mobility, social collaboration, ad hoc processes, and cloud deployment.

 Features and Deployments:

-- Mobile: Management/operation of business processes via mobile devices
+- – Mobile: Management/operation, and monitoring of business processes via mobile devices

-- Social: Social process features, such as Questions and Answers, Comments, Process Wall, etc.
+- – Social: Social process features and integration, such as Questions and Answers, Comments, Process Wall, etc.

-- Cloud: A business process solution that is deployed over the cloud.
-Companies are opting for cloud options more and more frequently as it provides fast time-to-solution with low infrastructure costs.
+- – Cloud: A business process platform that is deployed over the cloud.
+Companies are opting for cloud options more and more frequently as it improves time-to-solution with low infrastructure costs.

-- BPM for Enterprise: A BPMS which is robust and scalable enough to provide a viable solution for a larger enterprise.
+- – BPMS for Enterprise: A suite which is robust and scalable enough to provide a viable solution for a larger enterprise business.

-- BPM for SME: A BPMS which is appropriate for SMEs in its scope and scalability.
+- – BPMS for SME: A system or platform which is appropriate for small to medium sized enterprises in its scope and scalability.

 Methodologies and Tools:

-- Lifecycle/Cycle of Improvement: the cyclical lifecycle of a project which includes: Modelling, Implementation, Monitoring, Improvement
+- – Lifecycle/Cycle of Improvement: the cyclical process of a project which includes: Modelling, Implementation, Monitoring, Improvement

-- BPM Methodology: A methodology which promotes the above-mentioned life cycle of improvement and other best practises.
+- – BPM Methodology: A methodology which promotes the above-mentioned life cycle of improvement and other best practices.

 iBPMS vs. BPMS

 When you purchase a new phone, do you buy a classic model, or a smartphone?
 The answer should be obvious – the smartphone.
-PNMsoft Sequence iBPMS (Intelligent Business Process Management Suite) is the only Microsoft-technology based pure play vendor defined by Gartner as an Intelligent BPM Suite (Gartner’s iBPMS Magic Quadrant from 2012 and onward).
+A true improvement to previous systems, Cora SeQuence Intelligent Business Process Management Suite is the only Microsoft-technology based pure play vendor defined by Gartner as an Intelligent BPM Suite (Gartner’s Magic Quadrant from 2012 and onward).
 For companies with Microsoft infrastructure such as SharePoint, Dynamics, Office, Azure, it is the leading choice for Process Management software.

 …with unique HotChange® technology.